codesnaper/SpringJPA/README.md

 • Identity
 • Association

-For that ORM has come with
+For that ORM Relationship JP has come with
-**Inheritance Mapping Model**
-To solve the problem with inheritance probelm there are 3 strategy way:
 1. SingleTable
 2. Table per class
 3. Joined